reepay/reepay-checkout-demo-app-flutter/README.md

 ## Available Scripts

-The project is built with `Flutter version 3.0.4`.
+This project is built with `Flutter version 3.0.4`.
 Before running your Flutter app, you must create iOS and Android platforms respectively.

 ### flutter create ios platform